 As lenders want to see evidence of your creditworthiness, now’s the time to improve your credit score.
 Make sure you pay all of your bills on time, try to reduce or clear existing loans and make savings where you can.
 If you have a gym membership in Bexley that you rarely use, for example, simply cancel it.

 Avoid new credit lines

-Don’t apply for credit in the 6 months leading up to your mortgage application as this can negatively affect your credit score.
-By opening new lines of credit, you increase your ratio of debt to income and decrease your ability to repay your mortgage in the eyes of a lender.
+Don’t apply for credit in the 6 months leading up to your mortgage application.
+Doing so can negatively affect your credit score.
+By opening new lines of credit, you increase your ratio of debt to income.
+This decreases your ability to repay your mortgage in the eyes of a lender.

 Be diligent with a joint application

 When applying for a mortgage with someone else, their credit history will also be checked by lenders.
-It’s important to make sure they check their credit report and improve their credit score if necessary as this improves your chances of a successful joint mortgage application.
+It’s important to make sure they check their credit report and improve their credit score if necessary.
+This improves your chances of a successful joint mortgage application.

 Likewise, if you were financially linked with someone beforehand, such as with a joint bank account, and that’s no longer the case, ask the credit reference agencies for a notice of dissociation.
 This shows lenders that you no longer have a financial connection with them.

 Using your overdraft can be cause for concern with lenders as it shows that you can’t handle your finances sufficiently.
 If you’ve had to use your overdraft facility within the 3 months prior to your mortgage application, some lenders may refuse your application altogether.